jjpaulose1/LinkingLions/README.md

 **Search and Filter Functionality**: Add advanced filtering (e.g., by industry, grad year, role) to enhance discoverability.

 **Admin Dashboard**: Build a simple password-protected interface to review submissions or approve updates.

+# **Retrospective**

+**Challenges Faced**

+**Salesforce Complexity**: We initially tried using Salesforce but found it too complex for our needs.
+We pivoted to Airtable for its simplicity and flexibility.

+**Airtable Pagination**: Airtable limits responses to 100 records.
+We solved this by implementing pagination using the offset parameter to load all records.

+**Link Rendering Issues**: LinkedIn links stored as HTML in Airtable are displayed as plain text.
+We fixed this by rendering links using Flask's |safe filter in the template.

+**System Integration**: Connecting Airtable, Flask, and Heroku required learning how to manage data flow cleanly across platforms.

+**Skills & Insights Gained**

+Learned how to integrate and parse data from REST APIs using JSON.

+Built dynamic web pages using Flask and Jinja2 templating.

+Deployed a live site using Heroku and managed environment variables securely.

+Gained experience in pivoting tools and adapting the tech stack to meet project goals.

+Focused on building a user-centered solution tailored to LMU students.